-- There will be a panel of medical experts to decide on case by case basis.
+- There will be a panel of medical experts to decide on a case by case basis.

 - The medical practitioner has to maintain all details of the patient and ensure he/she takes an informed decision.
 He is also required to inform the patient whether it would be best to withdraw or continue treatment.
 If the patient is not in a conscious state, he/she needs to inform family members.
 In the absence of family members, the medical practitioner needs to inform a person who is a regular visitor.

-- The draft also lays down the process for seeking euthanasia, right from the composition of the medical team to moving the high court for permission.
+- The draft also lays down the process for seeking euthanasia, right from the composition of the medical team to move the high court for permission.

-- Advanced medical directive or living will shall be void and not binding on any medical practioner.
+- Advanced medical directive or living will be void and not binding on any medical practitioner.

-- Medical council of India may issue guidelines consistent with the provisions of the bill.
+- The medical council of India may issue guidelines consistent with the provisions of the bill.
 It may review and can also modify from time to time

 - Child rights activists opine that in India, signing a contract or marrying before the age of 18 is not permitted, then how can a child decide to live or die.